keepworks/GLCountryPickerController/README.md

-EMCCountryPickerController
+EMCCountryPickerController+DialingCodes
 ==========================

-`EMCCountryPickerController` is a view controller that allow users to choose a country from a searchable list.
-The available countries are taken from the [ISO 3166-1 standard][iso3166], whose [ISO 3166-1 alpha-2][iso31662] two-letter country codes are used by the API to represent countries.
+`EMCCountryPickerController+DialingCodes` is a view controller that allow users to choose a country from a searchable list.
+The available countries are taken from the [ISO 3166-1 standard][iso3166], whose [ISO 3166-1 alpha-2][iso31662] two-letter country codes are used by the API to represent countries, and international call dialing codes are also available

+This pod is based on the EMCCountryPickerController

 [iso3166]: http://en.wikipedia.org/wiki/ISO_3166
 [iso31662]: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2